Sign Up for a Free Account

 • Sudden unexpected death in epilepsy is the principal cause of premature mortality in persons with epilepsy.

-• Sudden unexpected death in epilepsy typically occurs in patients with longstanding, early-onset epilepsy who have frequent (more than 3 per year) generalized convulsive seizures.
+• Sudden unexpected death in epilepsy typically occurs in patients who have frequent (more than three per year) generalized convulsive seizures.

 • Most sudden unexpected death in epilepsy cases occur at night, following generalized convulsive seizures, although sudden unexpected death in epilepsy without preceding seizure can occur, suggesting sudden unexpected death in epilepsy is a heterogeneous phenomenon.